ISCPIF/viabilitree/example/circle/src/main/scala/viabilitree/approximation/example/circle/READMEcircle.md

 ## Description of the package
 Package **circle** contains 3 files:
 * This READMEcircle.md file
-* Circle.scala: approximation of a 3D spere.
+* Circle.scala: approximation of a 3D sphere and erosion function
-* InterCircle.scala: intersection of two different 3D-sphere
+* InterCircle.scala: intersection operator (example of two different 3D-spheres)

 ## Approximation of a set